s-malan/es-kmeans-plus/README.md

 Q: what change?
 A: other input features instead of MFCCs, use better k-means algo, make more efficient

+Q: GradSeg paper gives a bit better results than TTI, should I look into using them as landmarks?
+A: run experiment on librispeech, but also they probably evaluate differently so maybe its not actually better…

+for initial portential boundaries also look to use vg-HuBERT

 get code from:
 - Herman repo
   - [Main](https://github.com/kamperh/eskmeans/tree/master)